tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/Before the HOL - Implementing Windows Virtual Desktop in the enterprise.md

 <!-- /TOC -->

-# Implementing Windows Virtual Desktop in the enterprise before the hands-on lab setup guide
+# Implementing Azure Virtual Desktop in the enterprise before the hands-on lab setup guide

 ## Requirements

-Before you start setting up your Windows Virtual Desktop workspace, make sure you have the following items:
+Before you start setting up your Azure Virtual Desktop workspace, make sure you have the following items:

--   The Azure Active Directory tenant ID for Windows Virtual Desktop users.
+-   The Azure Active Directory tenant ID for Azure Virtual Desktop users.

 -   A global administrator account within the Azure Active Directory tenant.

-    -   This also applies to Cloud Solution Provider (CSP) organizations that are creating a Windows Virtual Desktop workspace for their customers.
+    -   This also applies to Cloud Solution Provider (CSP) organizations that are creating a Azure Virtual Desktop workspace for their customers.
 If you are in a CSP organization, you must be able to sign in as global administrator of the customer\'s Azure Active Directory tenant.

-    -   The administrator account must be sourced from the Azure Active Directory tenant in which you are trying to create the Windows Virtual Desktop workspace.
+    -   The administrator account must be sourced from the Azure Active Directory tenant in which you are trying to create the Azure Virtual Desktop workspace.
 This process does not support Azure Active Directory B2B (guest) accounts.

     -   The administrator account must be a work or school account.